-In this project ten Maine photographers capture images of Maine people who work to end racism and secure social justice at local, national and international levels.
-Whites, blacks and other people of color, students, business owners, workers, artists, retired persons, physicians, activists, immigrants and LBGT people have taken part in the project by taking-a-knee and writing personal statements, these Mainers give voice to communities of Maine people who support this historic struggle.
+In this project eleven Maine photographers capture images of Maine people who work to end racism and secure social justice at local, national and international levels.
+Whites, blacks and other people of color, students, business owners, workers, artists, retired persons, physicians, activists, immigrants and LGBTQ people have taken part in the project by taking-a-knee and writing personal statements, these Mainers give voice to communities of Maine people who support this historic struggle.

 We also wish to thank many individuals and groups who have already lent financial, material and spiritual support to this project.
 Their contributions enable us to bring “The Kneeling Art Photography” to fruition and project its artistic expression of solidarity to the wider public.

 At the same time, we continue to seek resources for this project.
 Your generous support enables us to meet the expenses of photographing and mounting exhibitions as well as publishing the book of photographs/personal statements and videotaping the round table discussion.